boppreh/keyboard/README.md

 enter).
 Characters are converted to uppercase according to shift and capslock status.
 If `allow_backspace` is True, backspaces remove the last character typed.

+This function is a generator, so you can pass an infinite stream of events and convert them to strings in real time.

+Note this functions is merely an heuristic.
+Windows for example keeps per- process keyboard state such as keyboard layout, and this information is not available for our hooks.

     get_type_strings(record()) -> ['This is what', 'I recorded', '']